buyco/go-cma-sdk/api/docs/CarrierSpecificData.md

 `func (o *CarrierSpecificData) HasNumberOfUnits() bool`

 HasNumberOfUnits returns a boolean if a field has been set.

+### GetCustomsReferences

+`func (o *CarrierSpecificData) GetCustomsReferences() []CustomsReferences`

+GetCustomsReferences returns the CustomsReferences field if non-nil, zero value otherwise.

+### GetCustomsReferencesOk

+`func (o *CarrierSpecificData) GetCustomsReferencesOk() (*[]CustomsReferences, bool)`

+GetCustomsReferencesOk returns a tuple with the CustomsReferences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomsReferences

+`func (o *CarrierSpecificData) SetCustomsReferences(v []CustomsReferences)`

+SetCustomsReferences sets CustomsReferences field to given value.

+### HasCustomsReferences

+`func (o *CarrierSpecificData) HasCustomsReferences() bool`

+HasCustomsReferences returns a boolean if a field has been set.

+### GetOriginBookingReference

+`func (o *CarrierSpecificData) GetOriginBookingReference() string`

+GetOriginBookingReference returns the OriginBookingReference field if non-nil, zero value otherwise.

+### GetOriginBookingReferenceOk

+`func (o *CarrierSpecificData) GetOriginBookingReferenceOk() (*string, bool)`

+GetOriginBookingReferenceOk returns a tuple with the OriginBookingReference field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOriginBookingReference

+`func (o *CarrierSpecificData) SetOriginBookingReference(v string)`

+SetOriginBookingReference sets OriginBookingReference field to given value.

+### HasOriginBookingReference

+`func (o *CarrierSpecificData) HasOriginBookingReference() bool`

+HasOriginBookingReference returns a boolean if a field has been set.

+### GetSplitToBookingReferences

+`func (o *CarrierSpecificData) GetSplitToBookingReferences() []string`

+GetSplitToBookingReferences returns the SplitToBookingReferences field if non-nil, zero value otherwise.

+### GetSplitToBookingReferencesOk

+`func (o *CarrierSpecificData) GetSplitToBookingReferencesOk() (*[]string, bool)`

+GetSplitToBookingReferencesOk returns a tuple with the SplitToBookingReferences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSplitToBookingReferences

+`func (o *CarrierSpecificData) SetSplitToBookingReferences(v []string)`

+SetSplitToBookingReferences sets SplitToBookingReferences field to given value.

+### HasSplitToBookingReferences

+`func (o *CarrierSpecificData) HasSplitToBookingReferences() bool`

+HasSplitToBookingReferences returns a boolean if a field has been set.

+### GetMergeToBookingReference

+`func (o *CarrierSpecificData) GetMergeToBookingReference() string`

+GetMergeToBookingReference returns the MergeToBookingReference field if non-nil, zero value otherwise.

+### GetMergeToBookingReferenceOk

+`func (o *CarrierSpecificData) GetMergeToBookingReferenceOk() (*string, bool)`

+GetMergeToBookingReferenceOk returns a tuple with the MergeToBookingReference field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMergeToBookingReference

+`func (o *CarrierSpecificData) SetMergeToBookingReference(v string)`

+SetMergeToBookingReference sets MergeToBookingReference field to given value.

+### HasMergeToBookingReference

+`func (o *CarrierSpecificData) HasMergeToBookingReference() bool`

+HasMergeToBookingReference returns a boolean if a field has been set.

+### GetMasterPartLoadBookingReference

+`func (o *CarrierSpecificData) GetMasterPartLoadBookingReference() string`

+GetMasterPartLoadBookingReference returns the MasterPartLoadBookingReference field if non-nil, zero value otherwise.

+### GetMasterPartLoadBookingReferenceOk

+`func (o *CarrierSpecificData) GetMasterPartLoadBookingReferenceOk() (*string, bool)`

+GetMasterPartLoadBookingReferenceOk returns a tuple with the MasterPartLoadBookingReference field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMasterPartLoadBookingReference

+`func (o *CarrierSpecificData) SetMasterPartLoadBookingReference(v string)`

+SetMasterPartLoadBookingReference sets MasterPartLoadBookingReference field to given value.

+### HasMasterPartLoadBookingReference

+`func (o *CarrierSpecificData) HasMasterPartLoadBookingReference() bool`

+HasMasterPartLoadBookingReference returns a boolean if a field has been set.

+### GetPartLoadGroupBookingReferences

+`func (o *CarrierSpecificData) GetPartLoadGroupBookingReferences() []string`

+GetPartLoadGroupBookingReferences returns the PartLoadGroupBookingReferences field if non-nil, zero value otherwise.

+### GetPartLoadGroupBookingReferencesOk

+`func (o *CarrierSpecificData) GetPartLoadGroupBookingReferencesOk() (*[]string, bool)`

+GetPartLoadGroupBookingReferencesOk returns a tuple with the PartLoadGroupBookingReferences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPartLoadGroupBookingReferences

+`func (o *CarrierSpecificData) SetPartLoadGroupBookingReferences(v []string)`

+SetPartLoadGroupBookingReferences sets PartLoadGroupBookingReferences field to given value.

+### HasPartLoadGroupBookingReferences

+`func (o *CarrierSpecificData) HasPartLoadGroupBookingReferences() bool`

+HasPartLoadGroupBookingReferences returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)